2024-2025 Policy Library

 Club Sports

 Campus Recreation also assists club sports teams with administrative needs including travel procedures, accounting, and scheduling facilities for practice and competition between the Colleges.
 To be eligible to use a Claremont Colleges facility or receive funding assistance from the associated student governments, a club sports team must register with CMS Recreation.
-Currently, there are 12 club sports teams at The Claremont Colleges.
+Most clubs practice two to three times per week and compete each weekend while in season.

 • Most clubs compete in regional and national tournaments each year involving travel to various locations across the country.